Apple says its ultra wideband technology is why newer iPhones appear to share location data, even when the setting is disabled – TechCrunch

 This week, security reporter Brian Krebs asked why the newest iPhone 11 Pro appeared to be sending out a user’s location even when the user disabled Location Services in their phone’s settings, in conflict with Apple’s privacy policy and the express wishes of the user.

-Apple told Krebs it was “expected behavior” and that there were no security implications, but failed to say assuage fears of a location-leaking bug.
+Apple told Krebs it was “expected behavior” and that there were no security implications, but failed to assuage fears of a location-leaking bug.

 Krebs came to a logical conclusion.
 “It seems they are saying their phones have some system services that query your location regardless of whether one has disabled this setting individually for all apps and iOS system services,” he wrote.